isradeleon/coraline/README.md

 ## Browser Support

-The framework is compatible with recent versions of:
+Coraline is compatible with recent versions of:

 * Firefox
 * Chrome